 Except for one spot that has an 8 feet drop in an area that is very narrow.

 We found that the logs placed on the side are much more easier to use rather than the rope ladder.
-There aren’t that many hikers on this trail so getting stuck here could mean a long wait before someone arrives (and of course there is no cell reception here)!
+Be careful here.
+Getting stuck here would mean a long wait before someone arrives!
+There aren’t that many hikers on this trail.
+And of course there is no cell reception here.

 Once through this point, the hike is an easy walk with amazing views of the carved rocks and narrow passages leading up to the end of the wire pass trail.
 Here it intersects with the path to Buckskin Gulch, which is one of the longest and deepest slot canyons in the world.
 A proper permit is required to go to Buckskin Gulch and since we did not secure one, we had to turn around.
 The hike is pretty remote and allows you to be in nature by yourself with very few fellow hikers